 Folks who attend GDC each year have the opportunity to witness dozens of hours of inspiring talks – and luckily for us at home, so do we, thanks to the GDC Vault!
 A collection of hundreds of hours of presentations and panels from more than twenty years of the event’s history, the Vault features a host of design, technical, and inspirational talks, the majority of which are free to access!
 Seriously – if you have a passion for games and some time to spare, the GDC Vault is well worth your time.

 Ready to dive right in?
 Fans of Filament and fanatics of game-based learning, you’ll definitely want to check these presentations out.
 And be sure to sound off on our Twitter or Facebook with any recommendations of your own – what are your favorite GDC talks of all time?

-In her GDC 2012 presentation, Jan L. Plass, Ph.D., co-director of New York University’s Games for Learning Institute, discusses how game mechanics from AAA titles like Uncharted 2: Among Thieves and Portal can be used to influence learning and assessment mechanics in educational games.
+In his GDC 2012 presentation, Jan L. Plass, Ph.D., co-director of New York University’s Games for Learning Institute, discusses how game mechanics from AAA titles like Uncharted 2: Among Thieves and Portal can be used to influence learning and assessment mechanics in educational games.

 An hour-long medley of short presentations from experts at organizations like New York University, Parsons School of Design, and EA/Maxis, each mini-talk offers an innovative approach to a common question: how can games best be harnessed as tools to teach fundamental college-level games education topics?